Steve Punch, President & CEO

 For older children, however, this could be an excellent opportunity to engage your child in the concept of borrowing money.
 Let them know that they have to pay for that privilege, just like adults pay interest when we borrow money.

-You may also be interested in my article “Summer Jobs For Kids” where I talk about a good structure to teach kids about saving, spending, donating and paying yourself first.
+You may also be interested in my article “Summer Jobs For Kids” in the article list at left where I talk about a good structure to teach kids about saving, spending, donating and paying yourself first.

 Most importantly, don’t forget to pat yourself on the back for your efforts!
 Your child’s good financial habits can last a lifetime.